ptrgags/mindless-stitchcraft/README.md

 ## Running Manually

-If you don't want to use Docker, you can use these steps:
+If you don't want to use Docker and have Golang installed, you can run

 ```
 go run .
 COMMAND <ARGS>